Fraser Fir Christmas Tree

 Make a fresh cut to remove at least a 1/2-inch thick disk of wood from the base of the trunk before putting the tree in the stand.
 Make the cut perpendicular to the stem axis.
 Don’t cut the trunk at an angle, or into a v-shape, which makes it far more difficult to hold the tree in the stand and also reduces the amount of water available to the tree.

 Drilling a hole in the base of the trunk does NOT improve water uptake.
-This is done to accomodate tree stands which use a center “peg” to stabilize the tree.
+This is done to accommodate tree stands which use a center “peg” to stabilize the tree.

 Once you receive your tree, unpack it immediately, remove any netting place the base of the tree in water as soon as possible.
 Most species can go 6 to 8 hours after cutting the trunk and still take up water before they naturally seal over.
 Don’t bruise the cut surface or get it dirty.
 If needed, trees can be temporarily stored for several days in a cool location such as an un-heated garage.
 Place the freshly cut trunk in a bucket that is kept full of water.